tri-cods/html-css/lessons.md

 For this challenge, practice using the command line.
 If you need a reminder of which commands to use to create new folders and files, see [here](_cli-reminder.md).

-Using the tags we've just reviewed, and two additional ones (see below) begin creating an introductory page for your future Institute.
+Using the tags we've just reviewed, and two additional ones (see below) begin creating an introductory page for your future Digital Humanities Institute.
+Your introductory page should contain:
+- An paragraph of text that describes the workshop.
+- Links to different workshop pages.
+- 3 Images with alt text.

 In your `projects` folder on your desktop, create a new folder called `website`.
 Create a `index.html` file inside that folder.
 This will be the homepage or landing page of your site.